 Consistantanty participating in enriching nature-reconnecting practices deepens our ecological receptiveness, awareness and embodiment.
+Relating with others validates our experiences, helps us to use language to make sense and meaning from our experiences and enhances our relationships with each other.

 1. Emailed seasonal newsletter focusing on holistic wellbeing on self, community and environment.